 It is important to emphasize that our responsibility in trading is only to follow the rules that are established to facilitate the process of trading.
 We should stop blaming the market and feeling betrayed.
 Remember, the market is not your problem.
 The real problem is your perceptions of the market.

 But, is trading really risky?!
-Yes, there is risk in trading.
-There is also risk in every aspect of our lives.
-The risk is found in most of our activities: car driving, travelling by plane, swimming, and even walking on the street.
-However, no one stops driving a car, no one stops travelling by plane, etc… We continue walking on the street or swimming.
+Yes, there is a risk in trading.
+There is also a risk in every aspect of our lives.
+The risk is found in most of our activities: car driving, traveling by plane, swimming, and even walking on the street.
+However, no one stops driving a car, no one stops traveling by plane, etc… We continue walking on the street or swimming.
 The reason is that we have got used to it and our minds have been trained to accept the risk.
 Consequently, we gain understanding and experience to deal with the risk.

 In trading, we create risks to create profits.
 So, you shouldn’t be scared, you have to accept the risk so that you could think as a successful trader.
 We can control the risk by setting our own plan and sound capital management.
 If we trade without a well-defined plan, we will find ourselves on the seesaw of losing and winning.
 There will not be consistency or success – we will be in the state of fear, anger, frustration, anxiety, disappointment, betrayal, resentment, suffering, unhappiness, and regret.
 Successful trading requires patience, discipline, having a well-defined plan, following the trading system rules without violating the money management rules.